microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 ### YAML

-The default parameter values are expected to be appropriate for most builds.
+The default input values are expected to be appropriate for most builds.
 Therefore, the following YAML definition is recommended:

 ```YAML